hotrannam/hotrannam.github.io/_posts/2020-08-16-use-envoy-as-an-edge-proxy-on-kubernetes.markdown

       targetPort: 30000
 ```

 In this tutorial, we build local Docker images and config Kubernetes to use them as you will be noticed with `imagePullPolicy: Never`.
-You can follow instruction [here](https://github.com/hotrannam/k8s-dev/blob/master/README.md) and grab full source code at this GitHub [repo](https://github.com/hotrannam/k8s-dev)
+You can follow instruction [here](https://github.com/hotrannam/k8s-dev/blob/master/README.md) and get complete source code at the [repo](https://github.com/hotrannam/k8s-dev) to deploy on Kubernetes.

-This is the first post in the series of Envoy, I will write more posts on other features of Envoy in context of deploying to Kubenetes.
+I will write more posts for the series of Envoy.
+This is the first post.